niemopen/ntac-admin/examples/src/Augmentation/README.md

 **01-N6-Subset:  A NIEM 6 subset schema  and model**

 I ran *n5sub.cmf* through `cmftool n5to6`to convert the model to NIEM 6 namespaces.
 It's not perfect but it's a lot faster than editing all the namespace URIs by hand.
-Then I edited the resulting *n6sub.cmf* to
+Then I edited the resulting *subset.cmf* to

-* Fix the JXDM version number; cmftool isn't smart enough to do that
+* Fix the Justice schema document name and version number; cmftool isn't smart enough to do that
 * Change the conformance targets to `SubsetSchemaDocument` (there are no documentation elements, etc.)
 * Put "subset" into the `SchemaVersionText` properties.

-I ran *n6sub.cmf* through `cmftool m2xsrc` to generate the NIEM 6 XSD *subset schema*.
+I ran *subset.cmf* through `cmftool m2xs` to generate the NIEM 6 XSD *subset schema*.
 A source schema is composed of reference, extension, and subset schema documents.
 The attribute wildcards in *structures.xsd* and *niem-xs.xsd* are what make this a subset schema.

 **02-NoAug:  A message schema without augmentations **